hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

   - best
   - pfd
 ---
+In this blog post I would like to write about my selection of the best life jackets or PFDs for Packrafting and Kayaking in 2017.

-As we are frequently on packrafting trips we are always interested to find new packrafting gear like a life jacket - also called PFD (personal floating device).
+As we are frequently on packrafting trips we are always interested to find new packrafting gear like.

-Those life jackets are also suitable for Kayaking.
+The life jackets in this blog post are also suitable for Kayaking.
 In fact they have probably been designed with Kayakers in mind as I have not heard about specific packrafting life jackets yet (nor do I think that there would be much of a difference).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28098576184/in/photolist-KjpkDS-JNYxL5-JNYx9U-GLALdG-orHt8R-oav9Cc-oaw6d2" title="Best PFD or life jacket for packrafting"><img src="https://c1.staticflickr.com/9/8762/28098576184_8dd7eebdb2_k.jpg" width="2048" height="1365" alt="Best PFD or life jacket for packrafting and kayaking"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>